-That giant leader picked up the dangling wire and then touched it to the positive post.
+That giant leader picked up the dangling wire and touched it to the positive post.

-A massive KABOOM suddenly rocked Columbus as its flaming mushroom cloud lit the sky from about a quarter mile west of the train station, down by the river.
+An earth-shaking KABOOM suddenly rocked Columbus.
+Its blazing mushroom cloud set the sky on fire about 1500 feet west of the train station, down by the river.